fredoliveira/commonplace/README.md

 Commonplace is a plain and simple markdown-based wiki system.
 It works by reading markdown files from a directory you configure (my advice would be to keep this directory backed up through [Dropbox](http://getdropbox.com)) and serving those files in HTML.

+## Roadmap

+* Improve typography on the main page block
+* Create an easier way to run the wiki server

 ## Things for the nerds

 ### Configuring apache